paladp/cs203-S2019-assessment/assessment.md

     * N = Don't respect the customer and revolking all their ideas
     * I = Respect customer but revolks most of their ideas
     * A = Respect customer but fails to build a system around their needs
     * G = Respect customer and builds a system around their needs but fails to clearly present your system to your customer
     * E = Respect customer and builds a system around their needs while being able to clearly present your system to them
 * Interaction with the team leaders
-  * Ask team leaders for scheduling and distribution/collaboration of work type of questions.
+  * Ask team leaders for scheduling and distribution/collaboration of work type of questions
     * N = Impolite and impatient
     * I = Polite but impatient
     * A = Polite and patient but doesn't have clear requests